winger/icfpc2018/README.md

 ## Reassembly

 One of the approaches here is to just use best of Assembly + Disassembly from all of the above solvers.

+We tried incremental reassemble, but the idea did not pay out.